-When a service desk agent creates an incident in Remedy ITSM, BMC Helix Multi-Cloud Service Management creates a corresponding vendor application ticket with the appropriate cloud service provider (for example AWS).
+When a service desk agent creates an incident in ITSM, BMC Helix Multi-Cloud Broker creates a corresponding vendor application ticket with the appropriate cloud service provider (for example AWS).
 Notes and the status of the incident as well as the vendor application ticket are updated in both applications.
 The Smart IT console displays the vendor application ticket ID as a link that opens the ticket in the vendor ticket management system.

-You can leverage the incident brokering functionality for vendors such as Amazon AWS, Salesforce Service Cloud, Remedyforce, and multiple instances of Remedy ITSM.
+You can leverage the incident brokering functionality for vendors such as Amazon AWS, Salesforce Service Cloud, Remedyforce, and multiple instances of ITSM.

 Benefits of incident brokering